sense 1v

 🔊

-Conditional mood (Condizionale) of the verb castràre
+condizionale castrare.
+Conditional mood of the verb castrare

 Tempo semplice